inigozubeldia/szifi/README.md

 ## SZiFi, the Sunyaev-Zeldovich iterative Finder

-SZiFi (pronounced "sci-fi") is a Python implementation of the iterative multi-frequency matched filter (iMMF) galaxy cluster finding method, which is described in detail in [Zubeldia et al. (2023a)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.4766Z/abstract).
-It can be used to detect galaxy clusters with mm intensity maps through their thermal Sunyaev-Zeldovich (tSZ) signal.
-As novel features, it allows for foreground deprojection via spectrally constrained MMFs, or sciMMFs (see [Zubeldia et al., 2023b](https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.5123Z/abstract)) and it can also incorporate the relativistic corrections to the tSZ SED.
-It can also be used for point source detection.
-If you use SZiFi in any of your projects, please cite both papers.
+SZiFi (pronounced "sci-fi") is a Python implementation of the iterative multi-frequency matched filter (iMMF) galaxy cluster finding method, described in detail in [Zubeldia et al. (2023a)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.4766Z/abstract) and [Zubeldia et al., 2023b](https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.5123Z/abstract).
+It can be used to detect galaxy clusters in milimetre-wavelength intensity maps through their thermal Sunyaev-Zeldovich (tSZ) signal, as well as to detect point sources.
+If you use SZiFi in your work, please cite both papers.

+Some SZiFi's key features include:

-SZiFi is applied on sky cut-outs in which the flat-sky approximation is assumed to hold.
-It supports two sky tessellation schemes: one based on HEALPix pixels, suited for spherical maps in the HEALPix pixellation, and another one based on RA and dec limits, suited for maps in the CAR projection.
+- It operates on sky cut-outs in which the flat-sky approximation is assumed to hold, natively supporting two sky tessellation schemes: one based on HEALPix pixels, suited for spherical maps in the HEALPix pixellation, and another one based on RA and Dec limits, suited for maps in the CAR projection.
+- It allows for foreground deprojection (e.g., of the Cosmic Infrared Background) through its implementation of the spectrally constrained MMF, or sciMMF, method (see [Zubeldia et al., 2023b](https://ui.adsabs.harvard.edu/abs/2023MNRAS.522.5123Z/abstract).
+- It can incorporate the relativistic corrections to the tSZ SED through its interface with [SZpack](https://github.com/CMBSPEC/SZpack).
+- It provides several noise covariance estimation mtehods: an isotropic method (for isotorpic noise) and multiple anisotropic methods (suitable for anisotropic noise); see `szifi/params.py` for details.

 SZiFi has been used to produce a new set of [*Planck*](https://pla.esac.esa.int/#home) cluster catalogues (see [Zubeldia et al. 2024](https://ui.adsabs.harvard.edu/abs/2025MNRAS.tmp..470Z/abstract)).
 Its peformance has been tested extensively on synthetic *Planck* data and is currently being tested in the context of the [Simons Observatory](https://simonsobservatory.org) (SO).